rudisiona/intro-to-markdown-lab/TOUCHTERMINAL.md

 ## 1. Basics of the Terminal

-`pwd` -> This command tells you the directory you are in, and the path to get there </br>
+`pwd` -> This command tells you the directory you are in, and the path to get there.

 **Example:**
 ```